bmun/huxley/docs/CONTRIBUTE.md

 ## Getting Started

-### Virtualenv and RVM
+### Virtualenv
-Virtualenv and RVM separate your project's Python and Ruby modules from the rest of your system to prevent conflicts.

-**Virtualenv**: First, we'll start out with virtualenv (and a useful utility built on top of it, virtualenvwrapper).
+Virtualenv separates your project's Python modules from the rest of your system to prevent conflicts.
+We'll install virtualenv and a useful utility built on top of it, virtualenvwrapper.

 	$ sudo pip install virtualenv
 	$ sudo pip install virtualenvwrapper